Get Tech Tips

 Return grilles themselves should be sized as large as possible to reduce face velocity to 500 FPM or lower.
 This helps greatly reduce total system static pressure as well as return grille noise.

-Supply grilles and diffusers should be sized for the appropriate CFM and throw based on the manufacturer’s grille specs like the ones from Hart & Cooley shown above.
-Keep in mind that the higher the FPM the further the air will throw but also the noisier the grille will be.
+Supply grilles and diffusers should be sized for the appropriate CFM and throw based on the manufacturer's register specs like the ones from Hart & Cooley shown above.
+Keep in mind that the higher the FPM, the further the air will throw.
+More mixing will occur via entrainment, but the register will also be noisier.